timewave-computer/ufo/README.md

 go build -o osmosis-ufo-bridged ./cmd/osmosis-ufo-bridged/main.go
 ```

-## Performance Testing
+## Performance Tests

-UFO includes a comprehensive performance testing suite that benchmarks all integration modes against each other.
+UFO includes a performance testing suite that benchmarks integration modes against each other.

 To run the full performance test suite with the default configurations: